“I’m into N Gauge Layouts (Continental outline) and wondered if anybody in your circle would like to see some of my efforts from past years?

 Fortunately I have not had any accidents involving trains going over the “cliff” but the potential problem needed addressing as I do not always close the lift up section when operating.

 Far too late I considered fitting micro-switches to the tracks operated by the lift up section.
 Instead I came up with the attached cheap, simple and effective manual alternative using a piece of wire and a short length of foam plastic.

 Fingers crossed I don’t get lazy and forget to install the foam buffers!

 I do love the different solutions and tips people send in.
 I think it’s wonderful too see so many different ways of sorting out different problems.

 Reminds me of just how different we all are.
-Do you know some people mail me the kindest words about this site – others just hurl abuse (really nasty abuse too).
+Do you know some people mail me the kindest words about this site – others just hurl abuse.
 Suppose one man’s pleasure is another man’s poison.
-Having said that, nothing split the pack more than this one.

 Anyhow, thanks to Claus and David.
 And please keep them coming.
 Hope you enjoy them all as much as I do.

 Don’t forget the ebay cheat sheet is here.

 And if today is the day you pick this fine hobby back up, the Beginner’s Guide is here.